Beret: History

 Archaeology and art history indicate that headwear similar to the modern beret has been worn since the Bronze Age across Northern Europe and as far south as ancient Crete and Italy, where it was worn by the Minoans, Etruscans and Romans.
 Such headgear has been popular among the nobility and artists across Europe throughout modern history.

-The 17th century Dutch artist Rembrandt was well known for wearing a baret and may have inspired the baret's association with artists.
+The 17th century Dutch artist Rembrandt was well known for wearing a beret and may have inspired the beret's association with artists.

 The Basque-style beret was the traditional headwear of Aragonese and Navarrian shepherds from the Ansó and Roncal valleys of the Pyrenees, a mountain range that divides southern France from northern Spain.
 The commercial production of Basque-style berets began in the 17th century around Oloron-Sainte-Marie in the Béarn province of southern France.
 Originally a local craft, beret-making became industrialised in the 19th century.
 The first factory, Beatex-Laulhere, claims production records dating back to 1810.
 By the 1920s, berets were associated with the working classes in a part of France and Spain and by 1928 more than 20 French factories and some Spanish and Italian factories produced millions of berets.

 In Western fashion, men and women have worn the beret since the 1920s as sportswear and later as a fashion statement.

 Military berets were first adopted by the French Chasseurs Alpins in 1889.
 After seeing these during the First World War, British General Hugh Elles proposed the beret for use by the newly formed Royal Tank Regiment, which needed headgear that would stay on while climbing in and out of the small hatches of tanks.
 They were approved for use by King George V in 1924.

+Traditional French and Basque berets are made of felted wool, making them not only warm and windproof, but also waterproof.

 Another possible origin of the RTR beret is that it was suggested to Alec Gatehouse by Eric Dorman-Smith.
 While the two officers were serving at Sandhurst in 1924, Gatehouse, who had transferred to the Royal Tank Corps, had been given the task of designing a practical headgear for the new corps.
 Dorman-Smith had toured Spain, including the Basque region, with his friend Ernest Hemingway during the past few years, and had acquired a black Basque beret during his travels.

 The specifications were that it had to protect men's hair from the oil in a tank but not take up space in the cramped interior, and he led Gatehouse straight to his room.
 Hanging on the wall was his Basque beret from Pamplona.
 He tossed it across, and Gatehouse gingerly tried it on.
 The beret design was adopted...

 The black RTR beret was made famous by Field Marshal Montgomery in the Second World War.